-Q21: What is the GST treatment when the leased asset is subleased?
+Q21.
+What is the GST treatment when the leased asset is subleased?

-A21: The first lessor will charge GST on the leased asset.
+A21.
+The first lessor will charge GST on the leased asset.
 Subsequently, the second lessor will charge GST when he subleases the leased asset and claims input tax credit in full.

-Lease Rebate.
+Lease Rebate

-Q22: The lessor usually gives a rebate to a lessee who has excellent payment record at the end of the leasing period.
-Is there a need to make a GST adjustment on the rebate given?

-A22: Yes, GST adjustment is needed.
+- Q22.
+The lessor usually gives a rebate to a lessee who has excellent payment record at the end of the leasing period.
+Is there a need to make a GST adjustment on the rebate given? - A22.
+Yes, GST adjustment is needed.
 The effect is the same as issuing a credit note.

-Repossession of Leased Assets.
+Repossession of Leased Assets

-Q23: What is the GST treatment on repossession of assets?
+Q23.
+What is the GST treatment on the repossession of assets?

-A23: Where goods are supplied under a financial lease agreement, GST has been paid in full on the first supply.
-If the goods are subsequently repossessed and the lessor sells the repossessed assets, he charges GST on the sale and accounts GST as his output tax.
-If repossession services are used by the lessor and the repossessing agent is a GST registrant, he will charge GST on his repossession services.
-The lessor however can claim input tax credit for this.
+A23.
+If the goods is supplied under a financial lease agreement, the GST is paid in full on the first supply.
+If the goods is subsequently repossessed and the lessor sells the repossessed assets, he charges GST on the sale and accounts GST as his output tax.
+If repossession services are used by the lessor and the repossessing agent is a GST registered person, he will charge GST on his repossession services.
+However, the lessor can claim input tax credit for this.